 Transparent Communication

-- Digital photos of any issues discovered
+- Digital photos of anything I find

-- Detailed written report sent via email
+- A written report sent to your email

-- Text message updates during service
+- Text updates while I’m working

-- Itemized quote for any recommended repairs
+- An itemized quote for any repairs I recommend

 Quality Guarantees

-Every service comes with guarantees:
+Every service comes with a guarantee behind it:

 - Cleaning services: 30-day satisfaction guarantee